SDI-SoftwareDefinedInverter/TAPAS/README.md

 + The resistors R\_TXA1, R\_RXA1, R\_TXB1 and R\_RXB1 are all populated in the development-version, but not in version 1.0 any more, solder in by hand, if you need one of them
 + The gate-driving resistors R19, R23, R20, R24, R12, R14, R16, R15, R17, R18, R22, R21 are implemented as 0 Ohm in the development version and have now been changed to 2,2Ohm in TAPAS vesion 1.0

+## TAPAS Quick-Start Guide
+Use your TAPAS board with Raspberry PI and TI InstaSPIN SIEMENS AG - July 2017
+Document version 0.1

+CAUTION
+The TAPAS community inverter board is not a toy!
+It is intended for laboratory use only.
+Never use it in a productive environment!
+(see section 6)

+The TAPAS board can get very hot ¿ never touch the board during operation.
+Always use an appropriate case.

+If the TAPAS board is used in conjunction with mechanical, electromagnetic, acoustic, optical or other components, e.g. a motor drive, significant forces can occur.
+Always ensure safety of the entire set-up!
+Prevent direct physical contact, always place set-up in an appropriate case, employ safe software techniques (e.g. torque limiting) and limit the supply current.

+The device is very sensitive to electrostatic discharge, handle with care!
+Never touch the board if the supply voltage is turned on!

 ## Foreword and acknowledgements

 This board (TAPAS) is intended to train the next generation of power